BAH After Getting Married

 Geographic Bachelor Status

-We are trying to figure out how BAH works when a spouse will not be living with the husband.
-I know it goes by where his duty station is but would they be able to give him a room in the barracks and let him keep some of the BAH or would he be better off renting a room in a house off base.
-Please help, no one can answer this one for us.
+We are trying to figure out how BAH works when a spouse is not living with the husband.
+I know it goes by where his duty station is, but would they be able to give him a room in the barracks and let him keep some of the BAH, or would he be better off renting a room in a house off base?
+Please help; no one can answer this one for us.

-It is possible due to your medical conditions that he could be assigned geographical bachelor status with the Army.
-The Army supposedly ended this program, at least in an official capacity, but it does still exist in some circumstances.
+Answer: It is possible, due to your medical conditions, that he could be assigned geographical bachelor status with the Army.
+The Army supposedly ended this program, at least in an official capacity, but it still exists in some circumstances.

 Housing Allowance During Basic Training

-I recently enlisted in the Army, and am going into BCT at the end of May.
+Question: I recently enlisted in the Army and am going into BCT at the end of May.
 I’ve read all over the Internet that a soldier with dependents receives BAH while at BCT, but I haven’t found anything that specifically lays it out as to how much.

 BAH When ETSing

-His final paycheck will take longer than normal as they review his financial records to make sure his final paycheck is accurate.
-In my experience, it is anywhere from four to six weeks.
+His final paycheck will take longer than normal as they review his financial records to ensure his final paycheck is accurate.
+In my experience, getting a final paycheck after ETS takes anywhere from four to six weeks.

-Keep in mind, it’s always possible during the final review, they will find other money that is owed and that will come out of his final paycheck.
+Keep in mind, it’s always possible during the final review, they will find other money that is owed, and that will come out of his final paycheck.